malan88/reviews/20181116_the_endless.md

 it to Netflix is one thing, making it to Denis Villeneuve levels, for instance, is quite another, and getting to Spielberg's position, given their current output, looks nigh on impossible).
-No excuses guys, I don't care if you have funding issues (it certainly doesn't look like you do.
+No excuses guys, I don't care if you have funding issues; it certainly doesn't look like you do.
 Step it up.